Kingdom Hearts Coded: Gameplay

 Kingdom Hearts coded is a puzzle game with action elements mixed into the gameplay, which is similar to the action-RPG style of the previous titles in the series.
 It also features a similar interface with fight, item, and "magic" in the command window.
 There are also minigame and platforming elements.
 The game features a mix of different graphic styles, with three-dimensional backgrounds and two-dimensional characters.
 The initial trailer showcased the main character, Sora, in dungeons with floating red and black blocks.
 Battles feature a "debugging" mode to remove the blocks and progress towards enemies.
 Blocks are also used to solve puzzles or reach higher ground.

 Kingdom Hearts Re:coded has an added system to incorporate multiplayer experiences called "tag mode".
 If other Nintendo DS players are nearby, they do not need to be playing the game and they will be registered in the game as "ghosts".

 Plot

 Setting

-The game is set after Kingdom Hearts II and follows the story of Jiminy Cricket, Mickey Mouse, Donald Duck and Goofy in Disney Castle.
+The game is set after Kingdom Hearts II and follows the story of Jiminy Cricket, King Mickey, Donald Duck, and Goofy in Disney Castle.
 In the game, players progress through a series of levels which are virtual representations of worlds contained within the digitized version of Jiminy's journal from the first Kingdom Hearts game, and are arranged according to the order in which Sora visited the worlds originally in Kingdom Hearts.
-These virtual worlds are based on various locales from many Disney animated films as well as original worlds seen in the first game of the series, including Destiny Islands, Traverse Town, Wonderland (Alice in Wonderland), Olympus Coliseum (Hercules), Agrabah (Aladdin) and Hollow Bastion.
+These virtual worlds are based on various locales from many Disney animated films as well as original worlds seen in the first game of the series, including Destiny Islands, Traverse Town, Wonderland (Alice in Wonderland), Olympus Coliseum (Hercules), Agrabah (Aladdin), and Hollow Bastion.
 Castle Oblivion also appears as the game's final level.